wijayadavin/wijayadavin/README.md

 🤖 **Full-stack Backend/AI Engineer**: Gen-AI with RAG, Realtime Voice, Agentic Workflows, Web/Desktop App

 🚀 Built: scalable products from **pre-PMF startup → ~$10M revenue**.
-Not only integrate to API, I can develop API add a full working data pipeline too.
+Not only integrate to API, I can develop API and a full working data pipeline too.

 ### What I do
 - Ship tech products to production from scratch to deployment: **LLM-based apps**, **Web/Desktop App**, **API**